emeidi/openvpn/README.md

 | [OpenVPN] Client | UNIFI-CONTROLLER.
 The Linux computer device at the local site initiating the VPN tunnels to the remote sites |
 | [OpenVPN] Server | OPENVPN17 and OPENVPN47.
 The Linux computers at remote sites listening on pre-defined UDP ports for incoming packets; OpenVPN endpoints |

-# Pre-Requisites for a three site setup
+# Pre-Requisites for a Three Site Setup
+* Your sites use different (non-overlapping) subnets.
+I recommend to use the private Class A network `10.0.0.0/8` ie. local site `10.0.1.0/24`, remote site one `10.0.17.0/24` and remote site two `10.0.47.0/24`
 * Three computers running Linux
   * I've chosen Debian 8.3 Jessie Stable for all three computers
   * I've bought a used intel NUC Mini-PC which serves as my Linux server within my home LAN